marcbeep/marc.tt/fieldnotes/_posts/2024/2024-11-18-no-one-wants.md

 ---
 layout: default
-permalink: assumptions
+permalink: noonewants
 categories: fieldnotes
 ---

-# What if your Startup’s assumptions are wrong?
+# What if no one wants what you're selling?

 ### Every Business is Built on Core Assumptions